mehulagg/gitlab/doc/ci/yaml/README.md

 Job artifacts are only collected for successful jobs by default, and artifacts are restored after [caches](#cache).

-By default, all artifacts are downloaded and available in jobs in later stages.
-You can control artifact download behavior with [`dependencies`](#dependencies).
-If you use [`needs`](#artifact-downloads-with-needs), you can download artifacts only from the jobs listed in the `needs` configuration.
+By default, all artifacts are made available for jobs in later stages.
+But some keywords can affect or/and change this behavior.
+For example, you can control artifacts download behavior with [`dependencies`](#dependencies).
+And when you use [`needs`](#artifact-downloads-with-needs), you can only download artifacts from the jobs listed in the `needs` configuration.

 [Read more about artifacts](../pipelines/job_artifacts.md).